ezEngine/docs-src/pages/docs/animation/skeletal-animation/skeleton-asset.md

 * `MaxImpulse`: When projectiles and other things apply impulses to ragdoll limbs, the forces can quickly add up and fling a ragdoll far away.
 This value is used to clamp the maximum impulse to apply to prevent that.

+* `LeftFootJoint`, `RightFootJoint`: The names of the joints for the left foot and right foot.
+This is optional, and is only needed, if you want the engine to automatically calculate [root motion](root-motion.md) for an [animation clip](animation-clip-asset.md) from foot movement.

 ## Bone Properties

 Select a bone from the hierarchy to edit its properties.